Matcha Patbingsu – Korean Shaved Ice Dessert (Super EASY!)

 Instructions

-- Once the milk is well frozen, place the milk blocks into the ice shaver and process.
-If not using an ice shaver, use a rolling pin to crush the frozen milk placed in the plastic bags.
+- Once frozen, place the milk blocks into the ice shaver and process.
+If not using an ice shaver, crush the frozen milk inside the plastic bags using a rolling pin.